A Single Tree

 There is much to learn from watching a tree.
 How often we don’t notice them.
 They aren’t screaming.
 They aren’t competing for our attention.
 They are living in an existence of just being.

-Although the beauty of their changing colors can grab us, this is a result of the natural law of creation and not something that they produced on their own.
+Although the beauty of their changing colors can grab us, this results from the natural law of creation and not something they produced on their own.
 They succumb willingly to the flow of the Creator.

 Oh, to be secure enough just to be.
 To allow our presence to be enough.
 To allow the natural law of creation to take over our changing bodies and minds in peace and not try to change it or prolong a season of life.
 To be one with ourselves, others, and God so that we may be still.